Home

 1. Comparing Standard Regression, Propensity Score Matching, and Instrumental Variables Methods for Determining the Effectiveness of Mammography in Older Women.
 Michael A. Posner, Arlene Ash, Michael Shwartz, Karen Freund, Mark Moskowitz.
 Health Services and Outcomes Research Methodology, 2001; 2:279-290.

 2. Weighting within Strata: A New Method of Sample Selection using Propensity Scores.
 Michael A. Posner.
-Under Review.
+Revise and Resubmit, Health Services Outcomes Research Methodology.

 PUBLIC HEALTH RESEARCH